-Additionally, North Park keeps records of two common indicators of educational effectiveness in higher education: degree completion rates and the job placement of graduates six months from completion (is this correct?).
+Additionally, North Park keeps records of two common indicators of educational effectiveness in higher education: degree completion rates and the job placement of graduates six months from completion.
 (DMin programs are not included in placement statistics as students are required to be in ministry positions as part of admission.)

 Graduation rates are based on enrollment data from six years prior for MDiv and DMin degrees and four years prior for professional and academic MA programs.

 Graduation Rate by Degree Program